bauer-alex/fuzzyclara/paper/paper.md

 comprises functionalities that cover the whole clustering workflow.
 This also includes the
 option to perform hard clustering using the classical PAM algorithm.
-All implemented algorithms may be used with any kind of dissimilarity metric.
+All implemented algorithms may be used with any kind of (dis)similarity metric.
 <!--The user may rely on a set of pre-defined common metrics
 (which are used by `proxy::dist`) or use a self-defined metric.-->